ArthurViniciusE/tokenSol/README.md

-# tokenSol
+# token ERC20
-Token created according to web 3 standards for transferring faucets to wallets used in class
+Token created according to web 3 ERC20 patterns for transferring faucets to wallets used in class.